gotopple/k8s-for-users-intro/database.md

 Run `kubectl version -o yaml` and verify that the client and server are version 1.10 or later.
 Ideally the client and server version will match.

+If you get an error verify that Kubernetes is running.
+If you still get an error check out the troubleshooting guide on Kubernetes's website.

 ### 2. Create a Custom Schema (Kind)

 The following are the contents of [business-papers.yaml](database/business-papers.yaml).
 It defines a Custom Resource Definition (CRD) for a new kind called Paper (or Papers).